Scroll Top

 Adventure is at the heart of this program!
 Designed for the nature adventure seeker and beach lover, you will arrive and quickly head to our first beachside community in the Guanacaste region, where we will go bioluminescence kayaking at night.
 Explore a nearby wildlife refuge, and spend time soaking up the sun on beaches made of tiny seashells.

 Next, we will travel to another beach community, where you’ll discover world-famous Manuel Antonio National Park.
-This park has impressive landscapes, diverse wildlife and several coves with white-sand beaches and lush foliage amidst great mountains and forests.
-Hike, swim, and get face-to-face with monkeys, birds and (with a little luck) sloths.
+This park has impressive landscapes, diverse wildlife, and several coves with white-sand beaches and lush foliage amidst great mountains and forests.
+Hike, swim, and get face-to-face with monkeys, birds, and (with a little luck) sloths.
 Go ziplining and experience both a Costa Rican cooking class and dance class.
-Students will also visit Santa Teresa, a popular surf town.
-Spend the day surfing, exploring town, and then experiencing the nightly ritual of enjoying the sunset from the beach.

 On the 21-Day Program only, we will then head even further south for the final week.
-Explore Bahia Ballena Marine Park and try surfing, hike to waterfalls and take an epic boat ride to Caño Island.
-Catch a glimpse of sea turtles and other wildlife if you can!
+Explore your third beach community as you try surfing, hike the jungles of Costa Rica, and take an epic boat ride to Caño Island.
+Keep an eye out for sea turtles and other wildlife!
 You’ll even have a unique opportunity to hike the active and spectacular Poás Volcano before you head home.

 You will have multiple Home Bases on this program, each a unique lodging experience as you travel along Costa Rica’s Pacific shoreline.
-Each Home Base is an ecolodge or hotel located close to the beach, and you’ll make several visits to the ocean during your time on-program.
+Each Home Base is an ecolodge or hotel located in coastal communities on the Pacific Coast, and you’ll make several visits to the ocean during your time on-program.
 The Home Bases themselves are comfortable, with basic amenities and western-style bathrooms.
 Students will share rooms with roommates, and have shared bathrooms with showers.
-Food will be healthy and locally sourced, including rice, beans, meats, vegetables and fresh fruit.

 COSTA RICA